JonJagger/cyber-dojo/readme.txt

 information to scroll out of sight.
 If this happens you can simply reduce the [columns maximum] value at the top of the page.
-If the [columns maximum] value is 30 then only the 30 most recent columns will be displayed (older columns are simply chopped off the left and do not appear).
+If the [columns maximum] value is 30 then only the 30 most recent columns will be displayed (older columns are simply chopped off the left).

 If the dashboard display has a horizontal scrollbar you will probably need to [disable] the auto-refresh before scrolling.